Bebek, Beşiktaş

-Bebek is a neighbourhood in the municipality and district of Beşiktaş, Istanbul Province, Turkey.
+Bebek (lit. baby) is a neighbourhood in the municipality and district of Beşiktaş, Istanbul, Turkey.
 Its population is 5,464 (2022).
-It is an affluent neighbourhood located on Bebek Bay on the European shore of the Bosphorus strait.
-It is flanked by similarly affluent neighbourhoods such as Arnavutköy and Rumelihisarı.
+It is on Bebek Bay on the European shore of the Bosphorus strait.

-'Bebek' means 'baby' in Turkish.
 Some believe its use as a name comes from a shortened form of the term 'Boğaz'ın gözbebeği, which means 'pupil of the Bosphorus' or "the apple of the Bosphorus' eye" in Turkish.
-Others think it takes its name from the nickname for the handsome Mustafa Çelebi who was put in charge of this area after the Ottoman conquest of Constantinople in 1453.
-Yet others think it took its name from the Turkish expression meaning 'pretty as a baby'.
+Others think it takes its name from the nickname for Mustafa Çelebi who was put in charge of this area after the Ottoman conquest of Constantinople in 1453.
+Others think it took its name from the Turkish expression meaning 'pretty as a baby'.

-Bebek has been a popular residential district since Ottoman times and its historic architecture sometimes recalls the lost cosmopolitanism of the past.
-Today it is best known for a string of see-and-be-seen restaurants, cafes and shops catering to the city's more well-heeled residents.

-Infrequent Şehir Hatları ferries, mainly timed to suit commuters, call into Bebek.
-Otherwise it is accessible by buses running along the coast road.
-It is a notorious traffic bottleneck, especially at weekends.